CesarBianchi/JellyfinEasyMetadataManager/README.md

 Recommended for managing the metadata fiels of private content not available on IMDb or TheMovieDb sources.

 With JEMM, you can easily replicate the same metadata fields defined in a folder to the child-items.

+## To download a runnable file
+If you are not a developer or do not want to download the complete source-code and build it locally, you can directly download the executable file available at: root/target/jemm_runnable-jar-with-dependencies.jar (Java version 11 is required on your machine)

+## To build locally
+If you are a developer, you can download the project directly using your preferred git client.
+JEMM was built using Apache NetBeans IDE 19 and Java version 11, but you can use your preferred IDE.

+## To contribute to this project
+If you are a developer and want to contribute to this project (Bug Fixes, New Features, Translation, Documentation, etc.), please write to cesar_bianchi@hotmail.com.